mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 ### *Star Trek: Discovery*, season 2

 It was very loud and somewhat confusing.
 I'm not sure I like *Star Trek* anymore.
 I'm not even sure I liked it that much to begin with.
 I'll say this though: Despite its schlocky, frenetic story and embarrassing, mawkish attempts at character drama, I was never bored by it.
 It was too dumb to be boring.
 It was a show that was fun to laugh at — though, sadly, never to laugh with.
 That's all I have to say.

-### *An Elephant Sitting Still*, dir. by Hu Bo

-> He told me the other day.
-There is an elephant in Manzhouli.
-It sits there all day long.
-Perhaps some people keep stabbing it with forks.
-Or maybe it just enjoys sitting there.
-I don't know.

-I'm not sure if this film is worth talking about since literally none of you have heard of it, seen it, or will ever see it.

-This Chinese film, which was released last year in 2018, can be difficult to assess objectively given its external circumstances. *An Elephant Sitting Still* is overshadowed by the fact it was the first and only film by the director, Hu Bo, who committed suicide shortly after the film's completion.
-While some media outlets suggested that the director's death came following a long battle he had with the producers over the film's length (it's a four-hour long film), it's fairly apparent that this film is the product of a severely, severely depressed mind.
-It's hard not to see it as a four-hour long suicide note.

-Taking place over a course of a single miserable day, the film follows the complex lives of four characters in a decaying, industrial town vaguely around the Inner Mongolia Autonomous Region of China.
-There's a bullied schoolboy and a lonely, neglected schoolgirl from a dead-end public school.
-There's a low-level thug, whose actions led to a friend's suicide.
-And there's a pensioner who is getting kicked out of his home by his own family.

-People fall to their doom.
-A dog is mauled to death.
-Someone catches on fire in a restaurant kitchen.
-People's lives are ruined by social media.
-Characters proclaim the world is a wasteland and that there is no escape from the pain of life.
-All the while, the characters are drawn to the rumour of a mythical elephant in the China-Russian border city of Manzhouli who sits all day in its enclosure, ignoring the rest of the world...

-And what of the film's artistic merits?
-Despite its daunting length, the film never feels punishingly long.
-The cinematography employs a bitter, documentary-like realism.
-There's an excellently broody Chinese post-rock soundtrack underpinning the whole film.
-The film has numerous long takes, which are all well-composed and surprisingly graceful at times.
-The few moments of violence are never gratuitous, happening largely off-camera.
-There are parts of it which reminded me of some of Jia Zhangke's films (*A Touch of Sin*, *Mountains May Depart*, *Ash Is Purest White*) in its examination of firearms in Chinese culture and in its depiction of callous, uncaring humanity.

-To call this film "raw" is an understatement.
-To call this film "nihilistic" is an understatement.
-It's a film that seems to embrace the call for total nonexistence.
-It is an interesting, heavy thing to exist in this world.
-I don't regret watching it.
-But don't watch it unless you desperately think you want to.
-I'm sure you can find something better to do with four hours of your life.

-### *Black Coal, Thin Ice*, dir. by Diao Yinan

-Another Chinese film set in a cold, miserable industrial environment.
-(Yikes, what is wrong with me?)
-This one is an odd thriller film released in 2014.
-Jumping off from my earlier thoughts on Mikhail Bulgakov's *The Master and Margarita*, a famous work of Soviet-era political satire, I've begun musing about the following: What strategies can an artist employ to indirectly critique their society/government without getting in trouble?
-I reckon this film is a good example of one approach.

-At face value, it's a neo-noir film about an alcoholic ex-cop haunted by a grisly murder case.
-It draws on the same dark, snowy language as Nordic crime thrillers, but unlike that particular sub-genre — which I never thought had much interesting to say, being set in (so-called) social democratic Scandinavian utopias and all that — *Black Coal, Thin Ice* oozes with social realism.
-Yet as far as I can tell, this film managed a wide release domestically and was fairly successful at the Chinese box office without drawing any ire.

-The film is set in the Heilongjiang province in far northeastern China and depicts it as a deeply unpleasant place.
-It's lonely, the people are untrustworthy, and the opportunities are limited.
-Using genre tropes as a cloak, it also critiques the local police force as under-equipped and unprofessional.
-Most interestingly, it's a bit of a proto-Chinese 'Me Too' film, predating the movement in China (which is chronically quashed by state censors) by a few years.
-The crushing cruelty, domination and humiliation inflicted on the female lead by powerful men is fully revealed by the film's conclusion.

-This is by no means a perfect film.
-It's clankily paced and its direction is not always cogent at times.
-But it's a film that stirs contemplation well after it has concluded.
-Not sure if I'd ever like to visit Heilongjiang after viewing this film, although I hear it has excellent Manchu cuisine.

 ### *Calvary*, dir. by John Michael McDonagh